Can an HOA Foreclose If You’re Behind on Dues But Current on Your Mortgage?

 Foreclosing an HOA super lien might, depending on state law, eliminate the mortgage.
 For this reason, the mortgage lender usually pays off a super-lien amount to stop a foreclosure and keep the mortgage lien in place.
 So, if you live in a super-lien state, the HOA might initiate a foreclosure because it knows that if you don't pay, the first-mortgage lender probably will.

-How to Avoid an HOA Foreclosure
+How to Prevent an HOA Foreclosure

 If your HOA is foreclosing due to unpaid fees, you might be able to stop the process.
 You could, for example, pay off the full amount you owe or settle the debt for a lesser amount.

-Talk to a Lawyer
+Talk to a Lawyer If You're Facing an HOA Foreclosure

 If you're behind in your HOA fees, consider contacting the HOA to arrange a payment agreement or another workout option before it initiates a foreclosure against you.